On Semisimple Proto-Abelian Categories Associated to Inverse Monoids: Semisimplicity Results for

 \begin{cor} Let $M$ be a finite, $\hat{G}$-linear, regular monoid.
 Then the following are equivalent: \begin{enumerate} \item $M$ is left inductive. \item $M$ is right inductive. \item $M$ is inverse. \end{enumerate} \end{cor}

-\begin{proof} The equivalence (1)$\Leftrightarrow$(3) follows immediately from Theorem \ref{t.main}, so we will be done if we can prove (1)$\Leftrightarrow$(2).
-By Theorem \ref{t.main}, (1) implies that $M$ is an inverse monoid, and hence a $*$-closed $\hat{G}$-linear submonoid of $I_n(\hat{G})$.
-But then the principal factors of $M$ are $\hat{G}$-linear under right translation by Lemma \ref{l.LIE}, and so (2) follows.
-Conversely, if (2) holds then $M^{\operatorname{op}}$ is inverse, which implies that $M$ itself is inverse.
-Thus, (1) holds by Theorem \ref{t.main}. \end{proof}
+\begin{proof} The equivalence (1)$\Leftrightarrow$(3) follows immediately from Lemma \ref{l.premain}, so we will be done if we can prove (1)$\Leftrightarrow$(2).
+Again by Lemma \ref{l.premain}, (1) implies that $M$ is an inverse monoid, and so (2) follows from Corollary \ref{c.LRI}.
+Conversely, if (2) holds then $M^{\operatorname{op}}$ is inverse by Lemma \ref{l.premain}, which implies that $M$ itself is inverse.
+Thus, (1) holds by Corollary \ref{c.LRI} again. \end{proof}

 \begin{myeg}[A non-regular inductive monoid] Fix $G$ and $n$.
 Consider the $\hat{G}$-linear monoid $M$ with $\hat{G}$-basis $\{x_1,\ldots , x_n, 1\}$, such that $x_ix_j = 0$ for all $1 \le i ,j \le n$.
 In other words, the non-zero elements of $M$ are of the form $gx_i = x_ig$ or $g$, for $g \in G$ and $1\le i \le n$.
 Then $M$ admits an ideal filtration